Renaissance architecture: Russia

 In 1485, Ivan III commissioned the building of a royal Terem Palace within the Kremlin, with Aloisio da Milano being the architect of the first three floors.
-Aloisio da Milano, as well as the other Italian architects, also greatly contributed to the construction of the Kremlin walls and towers.
-The small banqueting hall of the Russian Tsars, called the Palace of Facets because of its facetted upper story, is the work of two Italians, Marco Ruffo and Pietro Solario, and shows a more Italian style.
+Aloisio da Milano, as well as the other Italian architects, also greatly contributed to the construction of the Kremlin Wall and Kremlin towers.
+The small banqueting hall of the Russian tsars, called the Palace of Facets because of its facetted upper story, is the work of two Italians, Marco Ruffo and Pietro Solario, and shows a more Italian style.

 In 1505, an Italian known in Russia as Aleviz Novyi built twelve churches for Ivan III, including the Cathedral of the Archangel, a building remarkable for the successful blending of Russian tradition, Orthodox requirements and Renaissance style.